Divide-By-0/ideas-for-projects-people-would-use/README.md

    - Resulting graphic should look like: https://cdn.vox-cdn.com/uploads/chorus_asset/file/3523382/Medical_studies-05.0.png
 - Search portal where you put in a dish and it says what percent of online recipes of that dish have nuts, maybe by country too.
 Done by scraping recipes with country of origin to determine what to avoid when allergic people eat that cuisine, and create an intuition about what allergens and dishes to avoid for a certain culture of restraunt.
 - A chrome extension that goes through an Instacart/Amazon Fresh cart and finds them on an ingredient website and scrapes the ingredients, and flags foods with user-specified bad ingredients: whether its nut allergies, seed oil aversion, or high frustose corn syrup.
 Various nutrition authors would certainly help market this, especially on Twitter.
-- A spoon/other device that emits sweet odors without having sugar in the food, to inspire kids to eat more of their food without being unhealthy.
-Can be done via diffuser instead of spoon perhaps, or just via miracle berries every meal.
-  - [This paper](http://scholar.google.com/scholar_lookup?&title=The%20handbook%20of%20multisensory%20processing&pages=69-83&publication_year=2004&author=Stevenson%2CRJ&author=Boakes%2CRA)  says "certain olfactory stimuli, such as vanilla, caramel, or strawberry aromas [can] give rise to the perception of sweetness in an otherwise tasteless solution. ([source](https://flavourjournal.biomedcentral.com/articles/10.1186/s13411-015-0040-2))".

 <a name="Coding"></a>
 ### Programming Tools